ABorgna/site/slides/20220628-QPL/slides.md

 .padded[

-- Instantiate families with lists of parameters
+- We can instantiate families with lists of parameters

 .font80.center[